mk12/sicp/notes/text.md

-These notes are based on the second edition of <cite>[Structure and Interpretation of Computer Programs][sicp]</cite> by Hal Abelson, Jerry Sussman, and Julie Sussman.
+These notes are based on the second edition of <cite>[Structure and Interpretation of Computer Programs][sicp]</cite> by Hal Abelson and Gerald Jay Sussman with Julie Sussman.

 [sicp]: https://mitpress.mit.edu/sites/default/files/sicp/index.html